-(b)There are 40 Total Coliform samples taken per month throughout the distribution system. (c) 95% of all NTU samples taken must be below 0.3, a value less than 95% constitutes a TT violation.
-The highest single turbidity measurement was 0.09 NTU well below 0.3 limit.
+(c) There are 40 Total Coliform samples taken per month throughout the distribution system.
+A violation occurs if <40 samples/month are taken and there is more than 1 coliform positive monthly sample.

+(d) 95% of all NTU samples taken at the entry point to the distribution system must be below 0.3, a value less than 95% constitutes a TT violation.
 Any measurement in excess of 1 NTU is a TT violation.